chadwtaylor/dotfiles/README.md

 - Sketch (then set up using subscription account)
 - Wally (https://ergodox-ez.com/pages/wally)
 - iStats Pro
+  - Refer to `Configurations` below to set menu bar date/time to an analog clock to use iStats data/time instead
 - Convo

 ## Setting up ZSH and oh-my-zsh